dallaszkorben/homeflix/Wiki/solutions.md

-# playem
-web media player

-## Solutions
+# Solutions
-### 1. Using the Flask, every second time whey I tried to create a new cursor (self.conn.cursor) to send SQL query, an error message appeared:
+## 1. Using the Flask, every second time whey I tried to create a new cursor (self.conn.cursor) to send SQL query, an error message appeared:
 ```sh
 sqlite3.ProgrammingError: SQLite objects created in a thread can only be used in that same thread.
 The object was created in thread id 140499707700800 and this is thread id 140499674129984.
 ```